noidexe/Enjin-Coin-Documentation/docs/unity.md

 #### Select Platform

 Use Select Platform to choose what platform you want to work with.
-You have 3 choices:
+Right now there is only one choice:

 * Kovan Testnet - Our primary testnet sandbox. `https://kovan.cloud.enjin.io/`

-There will be other platforms available at launch.
+There will be other platforms available, including mainnet, at a later date.

 #### Login
 Right now, accounts are platform specific, so if you are having trouble logging in